ImTom6/IRP_2026/Methylation Analysis/README.md

 **Methylation analysis:**  Can we predict the likely tissue or cell of origin, helping to direct the patient to the most appropriate clinic, and diagnostic pathway.
+Analysis run on 5 patient samples along with a healthy control

 **Files -**